High Art: Release

 The film premiered at the 1998 Sundance Film Festival to rave reviews.
+A 4K restoration was released in April 2025.

 Critical response

 On Rotten Tomatoes, the film holds an approval rating of 76%, based on 49 reviews, and an average rating of 6.8/10.
-The site's critics consensus reads, "A surprisingly sultry performance from Ally Sheedy elevates High Art from pretentious melodrama to compelling -- if still a little pretentious -- romance."
-On Metacritic, High Art has a score of 73 based on 17 reviews, indicating "generally favorable reviews".
+The site's critics consensus reads, "A surprisingly sultry performance from Ally Sheedy elevates High Art from pretentious melodrama to compelling—if still a little pretentious—romance."
+On Metacritic, High Art has a score of 73 based on 17 reviews, indicating "generally favorable" reviews.

 Film critic Roger Ebert praised the film as "masterful", noting "High Art is so perceptive and mature it makes similar films seem flippant.
 The performances are on just the right note, scene after scene, for what needs to be done."

 Emanuel Levy of Variety wrote, "The beauty of Cholodenko’s writing is that she etches the evolving friendship, and the transformation of the two women, step by step, without any cheating," and that she "painstakingly dissects the culture of heroin chic and its implications."
 Of Sheedy, Levy wrote after years of "’80s teen-angst movies, [she] shakes up her old screen image entirely and emerges as a mature, highly disciplined actress."
 Levy noted "Clarkson excels in portraying an aging, disenchanted actress, desperately clinging to Lucy – and to drugs", and singled out Mitchell as the film's "real revelation", saying "her scenes with Sheedy are so truthfully touching."

 Janet Maslin of The New York Times praised the performances, but said the ending is one of "contrived inevitability."

 IndieWire listed it as #7 of The 15 Greatest Lesbian Movies of All Time.
 In 2022, Autostraddle listed it as #58 of The 200 Best Lesbian Movies of All Time.